Welcome a new associate, Steven Ayres, another guy who loves Kay basses

 On all inner tags, the words Genuine, Orchestra, Concert, Maestro and Model are in Old English Print.
 The words Bass and Viol are bold block letters.

 After production was established references suggest Kay produced 1000-1500 basses per year.
 It must be remembered serial numbers ran consecutive with cellos.
 Twice as many cellos were sold as basses.
 With production under the Kay name lasting until October of 1969, Kay likely produced less than 20,000 basses.
-I think the last bass made in 1969 will have a serial number not in excess of 58,000.
+I think the last bass or cello made in 1969 will have a serial number not in excess of 58,000.
+The database is showing no cellos produced between 1958 and 1964.
+Unknown reason, unless the company squeezed the cellos out of their space in order to electrify instruments.

 Kay Bows: From the earliest catalog Kay sold bows for their basses.
 Apparently only one bow size was available.
 From the 1940 catalog, "No. 10 KAY BASS BOW -- Butler Model Beautifully bent and tapered stick of Brazil wood.
 Plastic bow frog.
 Screw button inlaid with pearl dot.
 Blue steel screw, brass eyelet.
 Plated combination ferrule and slide engraved with the name Kay.
 Lined tip, hand polished in the natural reddish brown brazil wood finish.
 Price, each----$10.00"